 Romanian moți Militia victory

-Iancu allowed the Hungarian column into the valley, sealed the mountain passes, then attacked from the heights.
-Nearly the entire Hungarian force was annihilated.
+In the second attempt to take the town, Iancu allowed the Hungarian column into the valley, sealed the passes, and attacked from the heights.
+The engagement resulted in the town's complete destruction and the death of mediator Ioan Dragoș.

 Battle of Fântânele